-Prior to any assessment, parents/guardians are informed of the nature and purpose of the assessment and tentative timeline for completing the assessment.
+Prior to any assessment, parent(s)/guardian(s)s are informed of the nature and purpose of the assessment and tentative timeline for completing the assessment.
 YCDSB staff completing an assessment ensures that, at all times, parent(s)/guardian(s) consent is an informed one.
-It is important to note that parents/guardians may withdraw consent and/or access to assessments at any time.
+It is important to note that parent(s)/guardian(s)s may withdraw consent and/or access to assessments at any time.